sixhops/es6-exercises/README.md

 farge = {newProp: "new"};
 // this should work correctly and set the value as a "forty-two" farge.prop1 = "forty-two";
-//this will not work. propX is not a valid property within the const object farge. farge.propX = "ex";
+//this will work it's adding a new property farge.propX = "ex";
-//this will not work. propX is not a valid property. therefore, we can't delete it.
-delete farge.propX;
+//this will work since we just added this new property delete farge.propX;
 console.log(farge);
 ```